Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-01-31-Third-Module-Post.md

 #### Find the state with the maximum frequency
 which.max(table(Covid19_India_Jan20_Mar20$State.UnionTerritory))

+### Using R commands, determine and record the following
+•	How many total variables (columns) are in this dataset?

+There are 7 variables

+•	How many total observations (rows) are in this dataset

+There are 270 observations

+•	What are the names of all variables in the dataset?

+The names of the variables in the dataset are Sno, Date, State.UnionTerritory, ConfirmedIndianNationa, ConfirmedForeignNational, Cured, and Deaths.

+•	How many variables are in numeric format?

+There are 5 variables that are numeric (Sno, ConfirmedIndianNationa, ConfirmedForeignNational, Cured, and Deaths.

+•	How many variables are in character/text format?

+There are 2 variables that are character (Date, State.UnionTerritory)

+•	How many variables are in date format?

+There are 0 variables that are date format because the date variable in the dataset is classified as factor in R.

+### Task 1.2 Data Related information
+•	How many unique states/union territories are represented in the dataset?

+There are 27 unique states/union territories in the dataset

+•	What is the date range covered by this dataset?

+The date range is 2020-01-30 to 2020-03-21

+•	Which state appears most frequently in the dataset?

+The state that appears most frequently in the dataset is Kerala with 52 observations

 ## 3. What exactly have I learnt and how?
 To be completed